chum9625/chum9625/README.md

 ## 🐾 Hi there, I'm Syusey

-🌹 One good deed a day . || One push a day.
+- One good deed a day.🌹 || One push a day.🌍

-🌍 I'm learning web development.
+- I'm learning web development.

 ### ⚙ Frequently used tools

 - Visual Studio Code
 - XD > Illustrator > Photoshop > InDesign > Inkscape > CLIP STUDIO > Canva
-  Usage experience : Premiere, After Effects

 ### 🌱 Scope of learning